tocklime/steno_practice_log/README.md

 ## 2024-07-11 (Day 29)

 Passed chapter 13 test (just - 90.37% accuracy, 12 wpm).
 Moved onto chapter 14.
 Ran through the suffix keys and compound words drills.
 Chap 14 has no test, so onto 15 tomorrow.

+## 2024-07-12 (Day 30)

+Did the first drill in chapter 15.
+Took me half an hour (9wpm, but had the hints up for the first 2 repetitions, then hidden for the third).
+82%, but I think worse than that.
+Had to look things up some.
+Pretty sure I'm going to be here for a while...